Simple totally disconnected locally compact groups separated by finiteness properties: Finiteness properties

-Now we prepare our proof of \cref{main thm: smith finite}.
-To prove this theorem, we use the fact that the Smith group $G := \universal(M, N)$ can be described as a fundamental group of a finite graph of groups.
-More precisely, it is an iterated amalgamated free product.
-We begin by proving one direction of part (2) in the base cases $n=1$ and $n=2$, namely that $M$ and $N$ are both compactly generated or compactly presented if $G$ is.
+Now we prepare our proof of \cref{main thm: finiteness properties of graph of groups}.
+A group that splits as a finite graph of groups can be described by iteratively taking amalgamated free products and HNN extensions.
+Thus, we begin by proving the base cases $n=1$ and $n=2$, that is compact generation and compact presentability, for amalgamated free products and HNN extensions.
+For further details about amalgamated free products and HNN extensions we refer the reader to Lyndon and Schupp \cite{lyndon+schupp}*{Chapter IV}.

 \begin{prop} Let $G = A *_C B$ be an amalgamated free product of tdlc groups.
-If $G$ and $C$ are compactly generated, then so are $A$ and $B$. \end{prop} \begin{proof} We regard $C$ as a common subgroup of $A$ and $B$ and identify $C, A$ and $B$ with their images in $G$ under the canonical homomorphisms.
+If $G$ and $C$ are compactly generated, then so are $A$ and $B$. \end{prop} \begin{proof} We identify $C, A$ and $B$ with their images in $G$ under the canonical homomorphisms.
 As $C$ is a tdlc group, by van Dantzig's theorem it contains a compact open subgroup $K$.
 Since $C$ and $G$ are compactly generated, it follows from \cite{cornulier+delaharpe}*{Corollary 2.C.6.} that there exist finitely many elements $g_1, \ldots, g_m \in C, g_{m+1} \ldots, g_n \in G$ such that

-are compact symmetric generating sets.
+are compact generating sets.
 Using the normal form for amalgamated free products we can write

 Thus, we obtain a new compact generating set $G = \left< K, (a_{i, j}), (b_{i, j}) \right>$, adding $g_1, \ldots, g_m$ to both $(a_{i,j})$ and $(b_{i,j})$ if necessary.